Today's poem is by R. T. Smith

 snaps his flame head back and forth with every gust.

-Animals and sinners, a granny churning—
+Animals and sinners, a granny churning

 Roosevelt loves to show them off.
-On this hill
+On this hillhe's lived long enough to cuss twelve governors,

 made his life from firewood, burley, and corn,